Virginia governor Abigail Spanberger slams Pentagon chief Pete Hegseth after military cuts ties with William & Mary over alleged woke ideologies.

 Why This Matters

-Virginia Governor Abigail Spanberger has publicly criticized Pentagon Chief Pete Hegseth over the military's decision to cut ties with the College of William & Mary, citing alleged 'woke ideologies' as the reason.
-This move has sparked controversy and raised questions about the intersection of politics and education.
-The issue is particularly timely given the ongoing debate over academic freedom and institutional values.
+Virginia Governor Abigail Spanberger has publicly criticized Pentagon Chief Pete Hegseth for his decision to cut ties with the College of William & Mary, citing alleged 'woke ideologies'.
+This move has sparked controversy and raises questions about the role of politics in education.
+The situation highlights the ongoing debate over academic freedom and the influence of conservative ideologies in the US.

 Coverage Snapshot